 Teaching: I am a mediaevalist, so I teach courses on mediaeval Arthurian literature (Engl 2163); Chaucer (Engl 2173); Tolkien and the Middle Ages (Engl 3743); and Heroes and Villains in Pre-Modern Literature (Engl 2113, a study of classical and mediaeval epic-heroic literature).
-I always teach introductory or first-year English (in several formats: Engl 1406; 1413; or 1423), and every two or three years I teach non-Shakespearean Renaissance Drama (Engl 3293).
-All of Acadia’s English faculty are concerned to teach the same critical reading and writing skills, but we do so at the first-year level through very different texts; for myself, I focus in the first year on a variety of diverse texts and genres from the classical world through the mediaeval and early modern periods up to the twentieth century.
+I always teach introductory or first-year English (in several formats: Engl 1483-1493; 1413; or 1423), and every two or three years I teach non-Shakespearean Renaissance Drama (Engl 3293).
+All of Acadia’s English faculty are concerned to teach the same critical reading and writing skills, but we do so at the first-year level through very different texts; for myself, I focus in the first year on a variety of diverse texts and genres from the classical world through the mediaeval and early modern periods up to the twenty-first century.
 I bring these different texts, authors and time-periods together through an exploration of heroism, family, gender, and myth.

 At the Honours’ or Master’s levels I am happy to supervise research students in Arthurian literature, Chaucer, epic-heroic literature, mediaeval romance, or Tolkien.